 1. Vitamin A

-If you are not eating enough carrots, then you probably do not have enough vitamin A in your system.
+If you’re not eating enough carrots, then you probably don’t have enough vitamin A in your system.
 Every person could use a bit more vitamin A in their diets.
 This fat-soluble vitamin is responsible for everything from vision health to immune system strength to reproduction.
 Studies have found that vitamin A helps the heart, kidneys, lungs, and other organs to function properly.

 In addition, studies have found that vitamin A deficiencies lead to significant hair loss, but you also have to maintain a good balance.
 When vitamin A tips into overdose, it can actually leave your follicles vulnerable to hair loss.